 Our content is reader-supported.
 We may earn a commission if you make a purchase through one of our links.

-Delaware is one of the most popular states to start a business, particularly LLCs.
-As an entrepreneur, you might prefer the business-friendly court system, low filing fees, flexible corporate structure, and favorable tax laws that the state has to offer and would want to register your business in Delaware.
+Delaware stands out as one of the premier choices for launching a business, especially for LLCs.
+As an entrepreneur, you may be drawn to the state’s business-friendly judicial system, affordable filing fees, adaptable corporate structure, and advantageous tax regulations.
+Therefore, you may decide to register your business in Delaware.

 What Is an Anonymous LLC?